Have your say on the Castle Point Plan

 We undertook engagement on the issues that should be addressed through the Castle Point Plan from March to August 2023.
 We received around 1,500 responses to the engagement and met around 200 residents out and about in the community.
 Alongside engagement work we also undertook studies and assessments that helped us understand the need for development and the role the places and spaces within the borough play in meeting people's needs.

-Issues and Options (underway)
+Issues and Options (July to September 2024)

-We have listened to the initial engagement and reviewed the evidence base work undertaken in the issues identification stage to identify the key issues we need to address through the plan and some options for addressing those issues.
-We are now engaging with residents, partner organisations and other stakeholders during July to September 2024 to ensure we are heading in the right direction and to find out which options they prefer.
+Having listened to the initial engagement and reviewed the evidence base work undertaken in the issues identification stage we identified the key issues we need to address through the plan and some options for addressing those issues.
+From July to September 2024 we engaged with residents, partner organisations and other stakeholders to ensure we were heading in the right direction and to find out which options they preferred.

-Draft Plan (early 2025)
+Regulation 19 Draft Plan (August to September 2025)

 Castle Point Plan - Issues & Options Consultation